-Configuring Customer Central for Device Management
+Configuring Customer Central for Passkey Management

 Register Customer Central as an Application in Microsoft Entra ID